Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-004_Procurement_Review_Checklist.md

 Supplier qualification record **SQ-2026-014** was reviewed.

-Northwest Industrial Components, LLC was approved on **August 27, 2026**, before release of Purchase Order PO-2026-1187.
+Northwest Industrial Components, LLC was approved on **May 27, 2026**, before release of Purchase Order PO-2026-1187.

 The supplier's approved scope includes industrial valves, fittings, and related components subject to procurement-specific technical and quality requirements.